All Episodes

 So that covers the war and the formation, guys, okay, of the um of the families.

-Uh kind of illustrates the war, the Marinzano group and uh the Masaria group.
+And this is kind of this uh board here, real quick, uh, kind of illustrates the war, the Maranzano group and uh, the Masaria group.

-So I'm gonna drop it here so you guys can see it.
+So, I'm gonna drop it here so you guys can see it.

-Shout out to Angie for doing that.
+Cool, shout out to Angie for doing that.

 Um, and yeah, so guys, so let's go ahead and I'm gonna show you guys now, okay, what the organization chart looks like.

-This actually comes from the FBI, okay.
+This actually comes from the FBI, okay, uh, from directly from their website.

-Okay, and you got the five crime families, right?
+And you got the five crime families, right?

-So New York's five families in New York City.
+So, New York's five families in New York City.

-It remains a significant threat in the extended New York metropolitan area, New England, Philadelphia, Chicago, and Detroit.
+While the mafia, also known as La Cosa Nostra, aka our thing, may no longer possess the robust national presence and influence it once had, it remains a significant threat in the extended New York metropolitan area, New England, Philadelphia, Chicago, and Detroit.

 Thanks to Prohibition.

-Under him is a guy called the consiglieri, okay?
+Is a guy called the Concigliari, okay?

 A counselor and advisor to the boss.

-So he's like right across.
+Okay, so he's like right across.

-And then number two, the number two guy in the family is the underboss, a powerful second-in-command.
+And then, number two, the number two guy in the family is the underboss, a powerful second in command.

-The scribing describes a member, a ranking maid member of a family who leads a crew of soldiers.
+Okay, then you got the capos describes a member, a ranking made member of a family who leads a crew of soldiers.

 A capo is similar to a military captain who commands soldiers.

-So basically, guys, what is a made man?
+Okay, so basically, guys, what is a made man?

 All right, because for you to be a part of the mafia, you got to be a made man.

-He's been basically blessed in through uh the ritual, okay.
+He's been basically blessed in through uh the ritual, okay?

 And it's called opening the books and bringing in new members in.

-And they take the oath of allegiance to the mafia, right?
+And they take the oath of allegiance to the mafia, right, and the code of Umurta to become a made guy.

-From your boy, Michael Francis, who I like his YouTube channel a lot here.
+All right, we're gonna go ahead and play this video, all right, from your boy, Michael Francis, who I like his YouTube channel a lot here.

-So go ahead and subscribe and like.
+So, go ahead and subscribe and like.

 Uh, this is when he became a made guy, all right?